energy-modelling-workbench/data-pipelines/europe/_variable_renewables/README.md

 Main features:

 1) The script is able to upload data for the historical years: 1995, 2008, and 2009.
+This option could be modified manually.
 2) Floating wind turbines are not available yet.
 3) Files required are:
     * capacity_solar-PV-existing.xlsx
     * capacity_wind-off-existing.xlsx
     * capacity_wind-on-existing.xlsx